jump-dev/JuMP.jl/doc/callbacks.rst

 solvers with integer solutions, or adding new constraints only when they are violated by the current solution (lazy constraints).

-Solver-independent modelling languages do not, in general, provide a way to provide callbacks that will work with any solver.
+Solver-independent modeling languages do not, in general, provide a way to provide callbacks that will work with any solver.
 However, JuMP does provide limited support for this functionality.
 Currently we have cross-solver support for adding "lazy constraints" for the Gurobi, CPLEX, and GLPK solvers.